Sultanpur Assembly constituency

-Sultanpur is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Sultanpur in the Sultanpur district of Uttar Pradesh, India.
+Sultanpur is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Sultanpur and some other parts of Sadar tehsil in Sultanpur district.

 Sultanpur is one of five assembly constituencies in the Sultanpur Lok Sabha constituency.
 Since 2008, this assembly constituency is numbered 188 amongst 403 constituencies.
+As of 2022, it is represented by Vinod Singh of the Bharatiya Janata Party.